The Confidence Star

 It takes only 15 seconds, when we get dressed in the morning we spend time checking that we look ok, this will check that we feel ok.
 It’s a bit like mental nutrition for the brain.

-National Confidence Day ties in with back to school week and reinforces positive mental health for young people.
+National Wellness Day ties in with back to school week and reinforces positive mental health for young people.
 We will be working with Nurseries, Schools and higher education settings.

 Many people are overly critical of themselves, saying, “I’m so clumsy.
 I can’t do anything right.”
 “I’m so overweight.
 I’ll never get back into shape.”
 “I’m stupid” “ I’m disgusting” I’ll never be any good”